-Miramichi Folksong Festival - We attended the Thursday evening concert of the Miramichi Folk Festival.
+Miramichi Folksong Festival – We attended the Thursday evening concert of the Miramichi Folk Festival.
 It was a fun evening of music, in a packed room.
-This festival was in it's 62nd year and is a 5 day event for the whole family.
-I grew up listening and singing this kind of music, and truly enjoyed the evening.
-I was not sure about Clayton, but let me tell you, when The Lumber Jills hit the stage, he started to boogie! lol I have video to prove it (check out our facebook page, we shared it there!)
+This festival was in its 62nd year and is a 5-day event for the whole family.
+I grew up listening to and singing this kind of music and truly enjoyed the evening.
+I was not sure about Clayton, but let me tell you, when The Lumber Jills hit the stage, he started to boogie! lol I have a video to prove it (check out our facebook page, we shared it there!)

 Clayton fell in love with The Lumber Jills instantly, asking if we could purchase their CD at the intermission.
 He also had the pleasure of meeting them and getting their autographs on his CD.

 Beaverbrook House – On Friday morning we toured the boyhood home of Lord Beaverbrook and met him in person; as portrayed by character actor Tom Daley.
 He took us on a walking tour, telling tales of nearby buildings, a graveyard, and the town square.
 We finished our tour with a little snack and a look around the house.